waii-ai/waii-widget-examples/README.md

 #### Standalone Example

-The values that need to be changed are in: [Standalone Webpage](./standalone/index.html)

 ```bash
 npm start:standalone
 ```
 The example will be available at `http://localhost:3000`

 #### React Example

-The values that need to be changed are in: [React Chat App](./react-examples/chat/src/App.tsx), [React Chat with History App](./react-examples/chat-with-history/src/App.tsx), [React History App](./react-examples/history/src/App.tsx)

 ```bash
 npm start:react-chat